elucian/bee/syntax/overview.md

 ## Conditionals

-A conditional is a logic condition used to control statement execution.
+A conditional is a logic expression used to control statement execution.

 ```
 statement if (condition)
 ```

-The statement is executed only if the condition evaluate true = True.
+The statement is executed only if the expression evaluate to True.

 **notes:**
 1. Conditional expression must be enclosed in ();